Here's what Motherboard does, so you don't have to.

 Motherboard focuses on one thing.

-There are heaps of apps that promise to organize your family life, make your partner carry a more equal load, and turn your children into chore-abiding shining stars.
+There are tons of apps that promise to organize your family life, make your partner carry a more equal load, and turn your children into chore-abiding shining stars (we wish!).
 They come in the form of shared calendars, chore trackers, AI co-parents, and family operating systems.
 Motherboard isn't trying to be any of those.
-Motherboard just keeps an inventory of what your kids own, updates from your Gmail automatically, and texts you when something needs replacing.